Yasas9029/ai-design-engineering-cc-plugins/README.md

 **Design resilient, production-ready agentic applications using human-first methodology.**

-Six specialized personas guide you from initial concept through production-ready systems—all within Claude Code.
+Seven specialized personas guide you from initial concept through production-ready systems—all within Claude Code.
 Each persona owns a distinct architectural concern, mirroring how real-world engineering teams operate.

 ## The Problem